t-d-k/LibreCrypt/docs/FAQ.md

 *NOTE: This question and answer applies to a future feature* Although drive mapping is certainly possible under Windows Vista/Windows 7, this functionality is automatically disabled in LibreCrypt Explorer when run under one of these operating systems, for security reasons.

-Specifically, this is due to the manner in which drive mapping is handled under Windows Vista/Windows 7, which prevents LibreCrypt Explorer from being able to guarantee encrypted data is overwritten when volumes are dismounted.
+Specifically, this is due to the manner in which drive mapping is handled under Windows Vista/Windows 7, which prevents LibreCrypt Explorer from being able to guarantee encrypted data is overwritten when containers are closed.

 * * *
 <a name="jc"></a>